[Updated May 2020]

 I love when I hand someone a business card, and after scanning it briefly, she looks up with a puzzled look and asks, “Pet trusts?
 What’s a pet trust?”

-Many people have never heard of a pet trust – or they may have only a vague recollection of NY hotel heiress, Leona Helmsley, leaving her dog millions of dollars.
+Many people have never heard of a pet trust – or they may have only a vague recollection of NY hotel heiress, Leona Helmsley, leaving her dog, Trouble, millions of dollars.
 So today I’ll answer some of the questions I get about pet trusts.

 What exactly is a pet trust?
 A pet trust is basically an agreement between the pet parent (grantor), a future pet parent (caretaker) , and a future money handler (trustee).
 The agreement specifies how and when the trustee will pay the caretaker for caring for the pet.
 To ensure there are no misunderstandings, this type of agreement is put in writing – generally as a standalone legal document, but sometimes it’s incorporated in a Will or a Revocable Living Trust.

 Sounds complicated.
 Can’t I just leave some money and my pet to my son/mother/nephew/friend in my Will?
 Yes.
-Under the law, your beloved Fluffy is just property – like your xbox – and you can leave her to anyone you want.
+Under the law, your beloved Harley is just property – like your xbox – and you can leave him to anyone you want.
 You can also leave your money to anyone you want.

 Then why would I need a pet trust?
 You might not need a pet trust if all the stars are aligned just right.
-If your daughter loves Fluffy, is able to take her when you die, and has plenty of money, everything could end happily ever after.
+If your daughter loves Harley, is able to take him when you die, and has plenty of money, everything could end happily ever after.
 But, sadly, life rarely works that way.

 What could go wrong?
 Lots.

-- Legally, just because you left Fluffy and some money to your daughter, there’s nothing to stop her from taking the cash and dropping Fluffy off at a local shelter on her way to the bank.
-Even if you write something in your Will saying she only gets the money if she keeps Fluffy, there’s no one who can enforce that.
+- Legally, just because you left Harley and some money to your daughter, there’s nothing to stop her from taking the cash and dropping Harley off at a local shelter on her way to the bank.
+Even if you write something in your Will saying she only gets the money if she keeps Harley, there’s no one who can enforce that.
 Your Personal Representative (Executor) is responsible for distributing your stuff and once it’s distributed, his job is done.

-- What if, when you die, your daughter is living in a condo that doesn’t allow pets?
+- What if, when you die, your daughter is living in a condo that doesn’t allow dogs?
+Or doesn’t allow big dogs?

-- What if she has a child that’s allergic to cats?
+- What if she has a child that’s afraid of dogs?

-- What if she has a new husband who hates cats and sees nothing wrong with kicking them occasionally?
+- What if she has a new husband who hates dogs?

-- What if Fluffy is showing the first signs of kidney disease when you die and your daughter can’t afford the special food and other treatments?
+- What if Harley is showing the first signs of aging or cancer when you die and your daughter can’t afford special food and other treatments?

 - What if your daughter won’t tolerate accidents on her spotless white carpets?